Humanities 1: The Foundations of Western Civilization — Israel and Greece

 Office Hours: Wed 9-11, or by appt @ Galbraith 184

 Lecture: MWF 12-12:50p @ Warren Lecture Hall 2001

 In this course, you must use the selected translations & editions of the text.
 Books can be purchased at the PC Bookstore:

 - Homer, Odyssey, trans.
 Fagles (Penguin)

 - Epic of Gilgamesh, trans.
 George (Penguin)

-- New Oxford Annotated Bible (New Revised Standard Version)
+- New Oxford Annotated Bible (or any New Revised Standard Version edition)